Fincer/openra-tibsunra2/Readme.md

 Hotfixes are considered as patches as well (yes, they are patch files, too).
 The main difference between patches and hotfixes is that hotfixes are meant to be used to fix bugs or add features in the game codebase whereas patches just make OpenRA compilation process with Tiberian Sun & Red Alert 2 possible.

 Hotfixes are unofficial in nature.
-They've not officially been applied by OpenRA devs or any other party and thus playing the game with them may make your version of openra-tibsunra2 incompatible with the official 'openra-bleed' and RA2 mod, even if git version numbers match with other players you see in the lobby.
+They've not officially been applied by OpenRA developers or any other party and thus playing the game with them may make your version of openra-tibsunra2 incompatible with the official 'openra-bleed' and RA2 mod, even if git version numbers match with other players you see in the lobby.

-Hotfixes can be used with other players but they must have been applied into openra-tibsunra2 versions of these players as well (not forgetting compatibility of git version numbers).
+Hotfixes can be used with other players.
+However, the hotfixes must have been applied into openra-tibsunra2 versions of any players you want to play with (not forgetting compatibility of git version numbers).

 Hotfixes are optional and they've been disabled by default.